p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 > It is strongly recommended that this checklist be read in conjunction with the PRISMA-P Explanation and Elaboration (cite when available) for important clarification on the items.
 Amendments to a review protocol should be tracked and dated.
 The copyright for PRISMA-P (including checklist) is held by the PRISMA-P Group and is distributed under a Creative Commons Attribution Licence 4.0.

+# ABSTRACT

+BACKGROUND

+_Objectives._ 1.
+Identify and monitor most of published systematic reviews.
+2. Tag the identified systematic records with medical specialties.
+3. Select or crowdfund reviews for further appraisal.
+4. Critically appraise and replicate the selected systematic reviews.
+5. Disseminate practice implications of positively appraised reviews to both the public and evidence-based practitioners in health care and other fields associated with intervention into a human life, such as education, business, policy, or ecology.

+METHODS

+_Eligibility criteria._ Record eligibility is assessed by checking the record title and, if the title failed, abstract against the ‘true positive criteria’ for systematic reviews taken from the publication by Shojania & Bero, 2001 (PMID 11525102).
+The record/study flow is as follows: All eligible records are amenable for tagging, selection, and crowdfunding process; Only those eligible records that have been selected or crowdfunded are subject to critical appraisal; For all records that have been selected, all relevant reports are collected; Reports are grouped into studies; Only for the studies appraised positively, practical implications are summarized and disseminated.
+COVID-19 publications are not selected.
+Crowdfunding an appraisal of any eligible record is possible for any individual or organization.

+_Information sources._ MEDLINE via PubMed.
+Adding other search sources, such as Scopus, OSF, and medRxiv, is planned in the future when more appraisers become available.
+The Replicated Version of the PubMed Systematic Review Subset Query Zheln Edition (DOI 10.17605/OSF.IO/Z3JU7) will be used.
+The searches are run daily.

+_Risk of bias._ Critical appraisal will feature: Duplication assessment; Replication; Assessment against the MECIR conduct standards; ROB-ME assessment; GRADE assessment.

+_Synthesis of results._ No across-studies synthesis is planned.
+Within-studies, I will formulate explicit practice-relevant statements based on the extracted health outcomes and quality-of-conduct assessment.
+Also, the process of each critical appraisal is video-recorded and published on YouTube daily.

+OTHER

+_Funding._ The review is crowdfunded; the details are available from the Zheln website (https://zheln.com).
+Crowd funders had no role in the design of the protocol.
+They will be able to request critical appraisal and additional critical appraisal (with new data provided) of any eligible record but will not influence the review process otherwise.

+_Registration._ The project is hosted on GitHub.
+Also, there is an umbrella Open Science Framework project that links repositories and preprints (DOI 10.17605/OSF.IO/EJKFC).
+The protocol for this overview of systematic reviews has been submitted for registration in PROSPERO.

 # ADMINISTRATIVE INFORMATION

 ## 1 Title